uKmaz/PrismPanic/README.md

 ## 🎮 Game Overview

-**Don't Panic** is a top-down 3D incremental survival-action game built for a **44-hour Game Jam**.
-You're trapped in a shifting room with relentless **Angel** enemies — stone beings inspired by Weeping Angels that freeze when illuminated but pursue you the moment they're in shadow.
+**Don't Panic** is a Top-Down 3D incremental survival-action game built for a **48-hour Game Jam**.
+You're trapped in a continually changing room with relentless enemies — shadowy beings that freeze when illuminated but pursue you the moment they're in darkness.

 Your only defense?
 A **flashlight** that casts beams of light.
 Direct light merely stuns.
 But bounce that beam off **mirrors** and it transforms into a deadly weapon — the more reflections, the more devastating the damage.